adinanta/git-cheat-sheet/README.md

 # Git-Cheat-Sheet

 This MindMap illustrate the most commonly used git commands.
-Commands are grouped together according to to functions they performed.
+Commands are grouped together according to functions they performed.
 Brief description of each command are written in comment section and can be viewed using xmind software.

 - This cheat sheet is work in progress and hence more updated are expected to come
 - Anyone is welcome to contribute and please send me a Pull Request